Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Surgical technique

-Interbody fusions were completed according to the standard technique for each approach.
-Lateral mass fusions (posterolateral inter-transverse process fusions) were accomplished using Bovie cautery and Cobb tool to reveal the lateral gutter space.
-A burr was used to decorticate the transverse process and the bone graft was then packed in the lateral gutters.
+Interbody fusions were completed according to standard technique for each approach where the graft mixture was placed within the interbody spacer.
+Open lateral mass fusions (posterolateral inter-transverse process fusions) were accomplished using Bovie cautery and Cobb tool to reveal the lateral gutter space.
+A burr was used to decorticate the transverse process and the bone graft was then packed in the lateral gutters where more generous amounts of the graft mixture could be placed.
+In percutaneous lateral mass fusions a smaller wiltse incision was made and graft was packed after the cobb was passed to open the lateral gutter and the transverse processes were decorticated where nominal amounts of the graft mixture could be placed.

 Data collection